ParayushK12/ShopNest/README.md

 ## 🚀 Getting Started

-Follow these steps to run ShopNest locally on your machine:
+Follow these steps to run season. locally on your machine:

 ### 1. Prerequisites
 Ensure you have the following installed on your machine: